lokaverse/defi_canister/README.md

 #### Deploying local ICRC1 token canisters

 These tokens are being used as currencies in Loka ecosystem.
-In production environment, LBTC should be replaced by ckBTC ledger on ICP.
+In production environment, ckBTC_test should be replaced by ckBTC ledger on ICP.
 LBTC is a token to represent Bitcoin mining reward, which is ckBTC in mainnet LOM is Loka native token, rewarded for staked NFTs ckUSD is a stable currency being used to purchase Loka mining Troves and Battery power.